nus-cs2030s/2324-s2/docs/33-infinitelist.md

   }
 ```

 There are two things wrong with this.
-First,  Line 3 `cond.test(this.head())` is actually eager.
+First,  Line 3 `cond.test(this.head()`)` is eager.
 It computes the head to test if it passes the given condition.
 Second, Line 6 is eager, it produces the tail to recursively filter it.

 To make `filter` lazy, we have to perform the test in the producer that produces the head.
 But if the test fails, we have to mark the head as filtered.